Enter through the Open Gate

 You walk freely through the universe"

 Open Gate Zendo is open to anyone who wishes to practice or experience Zen training and/or the Zen arts regardless of their experience, spiritual beliefs or religious affiliations.
 First time practitioners are always welcome and are encouraged to participate without being burdened with undue obligations or expectations.
-Anyone who regularly attends practice sessions, receives training or otherwise contributes to the sangha is considered a member of the Open Gate sangha.
-Other than being mindful and observing proper etiquette when present, there are no membership requirements for becoming a member.
+Anyone who regularly attends practice sessions, receives training or otherwise contributes to the sangha is considered a member of the Open Gate Sangha.
+There are no requirements for sangha members to become members of the religious order.

-The newly constructed Zendo and entrance hall are built in traditional Japanese style on the grounds of the adjacent teacher’s residence (Hojo), known as Koro An (Lone Wolf Hermitage) Together these structures are the beginnings of a multidiscipline training center and residence for those who prefer a multifaceted approach to their Zen training.
-Construction continues as the main entrance hall and related facilities are realized through dedication to practice and volunteer efforts.
-One day, the facilities at Open Gate will include an authentic tea garden, archery range and dojo (training hall) for continued lessons in the Zen art forms and other related disciplines, but this will be a journey taken with mindfulness one step at a time.
+The Zendo and entrance hall are constructed in traditional Japanese Zen style on the grounds of the adjacent teacher's residence (Hojo), known as Koro An (Lone Wolf Hermitage).
+Together, these structures are the beginnings of a multidisciplinary training center and residence for those who prefer a multifaceted approach to Zen training.
+Construction continues as the facilities are realized through dedication to practice and volunteer efforts.
+The facilities at Open Gate include an outdoor Kyudo (Zen Archery) Range and an authentic Japanese Tea House, for continued lessons in these Zen art forms, and other related disciplines.

 Our Location/Directions